Hacker0x01/docs.hackerone.com/docs/hackers/retesting.md

 ![retesting-5](./images/retesting-5.png)

 To participate in the retest:
-1. Click <b>View retest<./b> in your email.
+1. Click <b>View retest</b> in your email.
 2. Familiarize yourself with the contents of the report and check to see that the vulnerability has been fixed.
-3. Click the <b>answer these questions<b> link in the report banner or just scroll to the bottom of the report to access the questionnaire.
+3. Click the <b>answer these questions</b> link in the report banner or just scroll to the bottom of the report to access the questionnaire.

 ![retesting-1](./images/retesting-1.png)